 Since 2003, SDHC’s One Book South Dakota (OBSD) program has encouraged people across the state to read and discuss the same book throughout the year.
 Groups can request the current OBSD on loan and host an SDHC scholar for their discussion.

-In 2022, readers around the state, including those participating in SDHC-funded book club programs, will read and discuss Nick Estes’ Our History Is the Future.
+In 2023, readers around the state, including those participating in SDHC-funded book club programs, will read and discuss Diane Wilson’s The Seed Keeper.

 The annual One Book South Dakota Author Tour provides South Dakotans opportunities to attend an event in their area featuring the One Book SD author.
 Tours, which have featured national bestselling authors like Kent Nerburn and J. Ryan Stradal, are targeted to areas around the state that can accommodate readers and encourage attendance.